dwhiffing/fury/content/aar/iof/iof5/iof5_aj/body.md

 since the SSM batteries are sheltering under the SAMs there, and they must be destroyed.
 This time I won’t have a 45 missile TLAM strike to ‘prime the pump’, and I’ve used up many of my ARMs, so I’ll probably have to take it in stages.
-We shall see\!
+We shall see!

 Next stages…